juanegido/hexapi/README.md

 ## Go HTTP API - Hexagonal Architecture

-This repository contains a simple HTTP API written in Go.
+This repository contains a simple HTTP API written in Go using Gin.
 It is a simple example of a hexagonal architecture.

+Endpoints:
+- [ ] GET /health - Health check
+- [ ] POST /courses - Create a new course
+- [ ] GET /courses - List all courses

+Based on the project of the course [Go HTTP API - Hexagonal Architecture](https://pro.codely.com/library/api-http-en-go-aplicando-arquitectura-hexagonal-63367/) by CodelyTV.

 ### Requirements